dblsBR/dblsBR/README.md

 My CV can be found here (last update March 2025): [CV_DanielSilva](CV_DanielSilva.pdf), and here is my [Google Scholar page](https://scholar.google.com/citations?user=5xE4LwUAAAAJ&hl=pt-BR).

-### Updates (March 2025):
+### Updates (April 2025):
-* Our paper **A Bi-level Network Interdiction Problem to Minimize the Number of Active Special Arcs in the Maximum Flow** was accepted for publication at the INFORMS Journal on Computing.
+* Our paper **A Bilevel Network Interdiction Problem to Minimize the Number of Active Special Arcs in the Maximum Flow** was published at INFORMS Journal on Computing [Link](https://pubsonline.informs.org/doi/abs/10.1287/ijoc.2023.0423?journalCode=ijoc).
+* I present **A Bilevel Network Intercition Problem with Applications in Human Trafficking Disruption** at the PhD Seminar Series promoted by the INFORMS Student Chapter at Texas Tech University.
+It was a great experience with very interested students and faculty.
+* I've accepted a position of Assistant Professor of the Department of Mechanical and Industrial Engineering at Florida Polytechnic University starting in August.
+I am extremely excited about it!
 * Our article on **The First Southeast INFORMS Student Chapter Retreat** was published at the Fall-Winter issue of ORMS Tomorrow [ORMS Tomorrow](https://lnkd.in/eahQf8sq).
 * I presented part of our research on a Robust Bi-level Network Interdiction Problem inspired by Human Trafficking Disruption at the 2024 INFORMS Annual Meeting in Seattle.
 * Our Clemson University INFORMS Student Chapter was select to be recognized with the Magna Cum Laude Award at the 2024 INFORMS Annual Meeting in Seattle in October!